JuliaFEM/ModelReduction.jl/README.md

 ## Installing and testing the package

-Download and unzip the packge files into your Julia folder and then install the package the same way other Julia packages are installed.
+Install the package the same way other Julia packages are installed.

 ```julia
 julia> Pkg.add("ModelReduction")